A Guided Tour..

 Now as we approach the back door, which is located just to the left of the two windows immediately in front of us, you can probably just make out the cobbled ground (actually stone 'blocks') beneath us.

-Between here and the doorway - behind the outdoor tables and benches - you can just make out the Well.
+Between here and the doorway - behind the outdoor tables and benches - you can just make out the Well (now gone).

 THE CAR PARK ENTRANCE - progressing further towards the back door

-Ah, there's the back door - and the Well.
-Yes the Well is original - but no longer in use.
+Ah, there's the back door - and the Well (now gone).
+Yes the Well was original - but no longer in use.
 Although partially filled-in, it's still some 20ft down, and so has a locked gate over the top to stop those who may suffer temporary, alcohol-induced insanity, from leaving by the wrong exit!

 Just a quick look in here.
 We've just entered and will leave by the door in front.